 Wisconsin Divorce Attorney

 Divorce is defined by statute as a dissolution of the legal bonds of marriage, but Attorney Kathleen Reiley understands that divorce involves an emotional investment as profound in your life as was your emotional investment in your marriage.
 Divorce often causes arguments over property.
 A divorce involving children often involves custody and visitation issues.
-A divorce involving investments requires fiancial knowledge.
+A divorce involving investments requires fiancial knowledge; Attorney Reiley has that knowledge.

 Divorce does not have to be an all-out war.
 A divorce can be handled with great wisdom and a focus on both your futures as individuals, and as friends, or parents as the case may be.
 Attorney Kathleen Reiley has helped many people take the first and subsequent steps over the bridge between the closing of the chapter for marriage and the beginning of the chapters in the future.